 In single-table designs, one database table serves the entire application and holds multiple different application entities.
 This design pattern offers greater performance by reducing the number of requests required to retrieve information and lowers operational overhead.
 It also greatly simplifies the changing and evolving of your DynamoDB designs by uncoupling the entity key fields and attributes from the physical table structure.

-The recent rise of single-table designs is due to better understanding of how to model DynamoDB data in a single-table design and the availability of modeling tools like Amazon NoSQL Workbench and the Amazon DynamoDB Data Modeler and streamlined access libraries such as DynamoDB OneTable.
+The recent rise of single-table designs is due to better understanding of how to model DynamoDB data in a single-table design and the availability of modeling tools like SenseDeep DynamoDB Studio and streamlined access libraries such as DynamoDB OneTable.

 - Understand the DynamoDB data model if you are coming from an RDBMs world.
 Read the DynamoDB Book and DynamoDB Best Practices.

 - Learn about DynamoDB single-table design.
-Watch: AWS re:Invent 2018 Rick Houlihan
+Read: Data Modeling for Single Table Designs, SenseDeep Single Table Designer and watch the original AWS talk: AWS re:Invent 2018 Rick Houlihan

-- Know DynamoDB capacity and limits (400KB item size, 10GB per hash key with LSIs, 4MB per transaction, 3000 RCUs / 1000 WCUs per partition, etc.) See DynamoDB Limits and Capacity Modes.
+- Know DynamoDB capacity and limits (400KB item size, 10GB per hash key with LSIs, 4MB per transaction, 3000 RCUs / 1000 WCUs per partition, etc.) See DynamoDB Limits.

 - Understand how filter FilterExpressions actually work.
 You are charged for all data examined, not just for data returned.
 See Alex DeBrie's take on Filter Expressions.